94Damini/Power_Bi_project/README.md

 # Microsoft Power-Bi Project
-### This repository contain all my Power-Bi project Dashboard and visualization reports.
+### This repository contains all my Power-Bi project Dashboard and visualization reports.